 - Proctored exam: 75% (proctored, 120 minutes)

-When you have worked through the pre-test, practice quizzes and essay, and are ready to take the exam, you pay the SSA fee ($250 for a 3 credit SSA) and schedule a virtual proctored exam using your web camera on your computer.
+An SSA Fee of $250 will be charged to your account at the beginning of the SSA course which allows you two attempts at the final exam within the 16 week time period for the course.
+When you have worked through the pre-test, practice quizzes and essay, and are ready to take the exam, you schedule a virtual proctored exam using your web camera on your computer.
 We generally recommend that you attempt a SSA for a topic in which you are already familiar.
 SSAs should not generally be used if you have no prior knowledge of the topic.